Imaging Blackness: Musical

-Mystery/ Thriller
+Mystery/thriller

-"Mystery/ Thriller films allowed both black- and white- owned race film production companies the opportunity to showcase a wide range of black characters in roles such as doctors, attorneys, judges, bankers, and policemen, depictions that went against the grain of the limited roles mainstream Hollywood films afforded black characters".
+"Mystery/thriller films allowed both black- and white-owned race film production companies the opportunity to showcase a wide range of black characters in roles such as doctors, attorneys, judges, bankers, and policemen, depictions that went against the grain of the limited roles mainstream Hollywood films afforded black characters".
 Black characters were able to transform their mediocre roles as a "spooked servant" into central elements of the film.
-For instance, in the 1940s Stepin Fetchit and Mantan Moreland played unforgettable roles in the Charlie Chan mysteries, and their characters even become more popular than Charlie Chan himself.
+For instance, in the 1940s, Stepin Fetchit and Mantan Moreland played unforgettable roles in the Charlie Chan mysteries, and their characters even become more popular than Chan himself.
 Contemporary mystery/thriller films cast African American like Eddie Murphy, Morgan Freeman, and Denzel Washington in leading roles.

 Western

-During the early 1900s Western movies became the most popular genre in Hollywood.
-Herbert Jeffrey noticed the interest and appeal of the White singing cowboys on screen and the lack of African Americans that were cast in that role.
-Even though, about one third of all cowboys that settled in the West were in fact African Americans.
+During the early 1900s, Western movies became the most popular genre in Hollywood.
+Herb Jeffries noticed the interest and appeal of the white singing cowboys on screen and the lack of African Americans cast in those roles.
+This is despite the fact that about one-third of all cowboys that settled in the West were African Americans.
 These cowboys escaped slavery and were often offered safehouses with various Native American tribes.
-Consequently, after Herbert Jeffrey's hard work, the first Black cowboy, Jeff Kincaid, made his first appearance on film in Harlem on the Prairie (1937).
-Despite segregation laws, Harlem on the Prairie was nationally distributed to both Black and White theatres across the country.
-The success of the film inspired many similar films and bettered the view of African Americans to society.
-For instance, following, the film The Bronze Buckaroo (1939), the first Black Western full-length musical, the African-American cowboy acts as the lead hero, saving the damsel in distress and then slowly riding off into the sunset.
+The first Black cowboy, Jeff Kincaid, made his first appearance on film in Harlem on the Prairie (1937).
+Despite segregation laws, the film was nationally distributed to both Black and white theatres across the country.
+Its success inspired many similar films and bettered the view of African Americans in larger society.
+In the film The Bronze Buckaroo (1939), the first Black Western full-length musical, the African-American cowboy acts as the lead hero, saving the damsel in distress and then slowly riding off into the sunset.